clouseau/macports-lamp/README.md

 macports-lamp
 =============

-Builds a LAMP (MAMP) stack on macOS 10.15 Catalina using MacPorts.
+Builds a LAMP (MAMP) stack on macOS 12.5.1 Monterey using MacPorts.

-Intended to be used on a fresh 10.15 install.
+Intended to be used on a fresh macOS install.

 The main branch supports MySQL 5.7.